ArkEcosystemArchive/legacy-docs/What_are_transaction.md

-# Transactions, Blocks and how they work on the ARK Network
+# Transactions & Blocks: How do they work on the ARK network?

 To understand this concept better lets go over a brief explanation of transaction and blocks inside a general blockchain transaction and afterwards we will go over exactly how these function on the ARK network.